TeamChoacury/docs/getting-started.md

 - GCC
 - GRUB Multiboot
 - Makefile
-- QEMU
+- QEMU (optional, but required to run it via the Makefile)

 {: .note }
 The compiler uses the x86_64 version of QEMU.
-If you don't use that version of QEMU, replace qemu-system-x86_64 in the compiler shell script with your version of QEMU.
+If you don't use that version of QEMU, replace `qemu-system-x86_64` in the compiler shell script with your version of QEMU.

 ### MacOS
-We don't have an actual guide for MacOS (We've never built on it before), but instead we recommend a Linux VM (Ubuntu 24.04 LTS) and then to follow the [Linux requirements](#linux-and-wsl).
+We don't have an actual guide for MacOS (We've never built on it before), but instead, we recommend a Linux VM (Ubuntu 24.04 LTS) and then to follow the [Linux requirements](#linux-and-wsl).

+### Other Operating Systems.
+This will vary heavily from system-to-system, but you'll need to make sure your operating system has a version of GCC, NASM, Makefile, GRUB Multiboot, and (optionally) QEMU or any similar x86(-64) virtual machine software.

 ## Building
 To build the latest version of ChoacuryOS, first download this repository.